Please Note: Submission deadline is now December 16th, 2013.

 Book and Film submissions will be judged on:

 1) quality of research, scholarship, or cinematic presentation

 3) contribution to popular and American studies scholarship

-All awards are given for works published in the previous calendar year, except for Textbook/Primer awards, which are given for works produced within the last three years, and film awards, which are given for works released within the last three years.
+All Ray Browne Awards are given for works published in the previous calendar year, except for Textbook/Primer award, which is given for works produced within the last three years, which are given for works released within the last three years.

 For details on submitting texts for the Ray and Pat Browne Awards, please contact the individual chairs.